 6. Make the necessary repairs

 Buyers will pay more for a property that requires less maintenance so ensure everything is up to scratch.
+So, it goes without saying that you should proactively make the necessary repairs beforehand.
+Leaving the repairs for later will create a bad impression on the prospect buyer(s).

 7. Hire an expert

-In most cases, your home is your most valuable asset and therefore it’s a good idea to hire the help of a professional to ensure that the sale goes through smoothly.
+In most cases, your home is your most valuable asset and therefore it’s a good idea to seek the help of a professional to ensure that the sale goes through smoothly.
 Hiring a professional property staging expert means you can rest easy knowing that each and every factor of the process is being handled by an expert who has the experience and knowledge to achieve the maximum potential of the property.

 8. Understand the documents you sign

 There is so much paperwork involved in the sale of a property and it’s highly unlikely that you will fully understand the terminology used in every document.
-Each document you sign will have certain legal ramifications so ensure you get an expert to explain each document before you sign anything.
+Each document you sign will have certain legal ramifications, so ensure you get an expert to explain each document before you sign anything.

 9. Consider every offer

 No matter how high or low an offer is, be sure to fully consider the terms of each and every offer that is presented.
+If you need time, do not hesitate or take any decision in a haste.
+Leave nothing to regret and analyze everything carefully before proceeding further.

 In order to give your property the best possible chance, it’s important that you allow buyers to view your property at any time.
 This may seem inconvenient but making a potential buyer wait to see your property could mean you lose out on the sale.